Flux is the shared, Linux-based high-performance computing (HPC) cluster available to all researchers at the University of Michigan.

 Flux Operating Environment

 The Flux Operating Environment (FOE) supports researchers with grants that require the purchase of computing hardware.
 FOE allows researchers to place their own hardware within the Flux cluster.

 For more information, visit our FOE page.

 Flux on Demand (FOD) allows users to run jobs as needed without committing to a month-long allocation.
 FOD may be the right choice for users with sporadic workloads that don’t result in consistent sets of jobs run over the course of a month.
 FOD jobs have access to 3,900 Standard Flux processors.

 To create a Flux On Demand allocation, email firstname.lastname@example.org with the list of users who should have access to the account.
 See the ARC-TS Computing Resources Rates page for details on the costs of Flux On Demand.

 Flux has 360 cores with larger amounts of RAM — about 25GB per core, or 1TB in a 40-core node.
 Large Memory Flux is designed for researchers with codes requiring large amounts of RAM or cores in a single system.

-The Flux cluster has 40 NVIDIA K20x GPUs and 24 NVIDIA K40 GPUs available for researchers who have applications that can benefit from the acceleration provided by GPU co-processors.
+Flux has 24 K20x GPUs connected to 3 compute nodes, 24 K40 GPUs connected to 6 nodes, and 12 TITANV GPUs connected to 3 nodes.
+These are available for researchers who have applications that can benefit from the acceleration provided by GPU co-processors.
 In addition, the software library on Flux has several programs that can benefit from these accelerators.